comp1100/comp1100.github.io/_sources/workshops/Week_9_sketching_your_MVP.md

 ⏱️ 10 minutes - Individual

-Remember that self assessment that you did for iteration 1?
+Remember that self assessment you did for iteration 1?

-Take the spreadsheet that you filled out, look at the feedback that your legend gave for iteration 1, and do a short self assessment for iteration 2.
+Take the spreadsheet that you filled out, look at the feedback your legend provided for iteration 1, and do a short self assessment for iteration 2.

 ## Exercise 2: Sketching out your MVP